 Keith and I were super excited to stay at The Cliff Lodge as part of our season pass perks.
 The lodge is absolutely stunning and I’m not sure we would have ever paid to stay there since we live so close.
 We decided to take full advantage and use one night during Oktoberfest and the other night for my birthday weekend.

 Are you interested in booking a trip to Snowbird?
 Check out All The Rooms for great discounted rates.

-We actually attended the Snowbird Oktoberfest for the first time in 2015!
+We actually attended the Snowbird's Oktoberfest for the first time in 2015!
 It was during our first visit to Utah to look at properties for moving.
-We missed the festivities 2016, but attended in 2017.
+We missed the festivities in 2016 but attended in 2017.

 Keith rarely sleeps in, but it’s almost a guarantee at a hotel if we don’t have big plans for the next day.
 We took total advantage of the lazy morning and then headed to The Atrium for brunch.
-The Atrium on the main level and overlooks the ski area.
-The floor to ceiling three story windows make for a great view to start the day… not to mention the delicious buffet brunch.
+The Atrium is on the main level and overlooks the ski area.
+The floor-to-ceiling three-story windows make for a great view to start the day… not to mention the delicious buffet brunch.

 Keith and I planned to relax at the rooftop pool all day and enjoy a nice dinner at The Aerie to celebrate my birthday, which was the next day.
 This ended up being the perfect way to spend the day.
 A friend and former coworker of Keith’s ended up being in Salt Lake City Sunday afternoon so we planned for Mike to meet us at Snowbird to show him around.